Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Abstract

 \section{Abstract}

-Multirotor UAVs have been typically considered for aerial manipulation, but their scarce endurance prevents long-lasting manipulation tasks.
-This work demonstrates that the non-stop flights of three or more carriers are compatible with holding a constant pose of a cable-suspended load, thus potentially enabling aerial manipulation with energy-efficient non-stop carriers.
-It also presents an algorithm for generating the coordinated non-stop trajectories.
-The proposed method builds upon two pillars: (1)~the choice of $n$ special linearly independent directions of internal forces within the $3n-6$-dimensional nullspace of the grasp matrix of the load, chosen as the edges of a Hamiltonian cycle on the graph that connects the cable attachment points on the load.
-Adjacent pairs of directions are used to generate $n$ forces evolving on distinct 2D affine subspaces, despite the attachment points being generically in 3D; (2)~the construction of elliptical trajectories within these subspaces by mapping, through appropriate graph coloring, each edge of the Hamiltonian cycle to a periodic coordinate while ensuring that no adjacent coordinates exhibit simultaneous zero derivatives.
+This work demonstrates that the non-stop flights of three or more carriers are compatible with holding a constant pose of a cable-suspended load.
+It also presents an algorithm for generating the carriers' coordinated non-stop trajectories.
+The proposed method builds upon two pillars: (1) the choice of $n$ special linearly independent directions of internal forces within the $3n-6$-dimensional nullspace of the grasp matrix of the load, chosen as the edges of a Hamiltonian cycle on the graph that connects the cable attachment points on the load.
+Adjacent pairs of directions are used to generate $n$ forces evolving on distinct 2D affine subspaces, despite the attachment points being generically in 3D; (2) the construction of elliptical trajectories within these subspaces by mapping, through appropriate graph coloring, each edge of the Hamiltonian cycle to a periodic coordinate while ensuring that no adjacent coordinates exhibit simultaneous zero derivatives.
 Combined with conditions for load statics and attachment point positions, these choices ensure that each of the $n$ force trajectories projects onto the corresponding cable constraint sphere with non-zero tangential velocity, enabling perpetual motion of the carriers while the load is still.
-The theoretical findings are validated through simulations.
+The work provides a scalable constructive design for any $n\!\ge\!3$ with tuning guidelines, quantifies sensitivity and single-carrier failures, and provides a fixed-wing–compatible planner that preserves load statics under speed/bank/flight-path constraints.
+The theoretical findings are validated through simulations and laboratory experiments with quadrotor UAVs.